NOAA-PSL/score-monitoring/README.md

 it is able to register database metadata, store all file counts for an aws s3 bucket, and harvest and store metrics from GSI analysis logs via cylc cycles.

-This repo contains a cylc suite and python scripts.
+This repo contains a cylc workflow and python scripts.
 It is dependent on the score-db and score-hv repositories, which have installable python packages.

 # Structure

-## Cylc Suite
+## Cylc Workflow
-For the cylc suite, users should specify the parameters in a flow.cylc file prior to runs configured to their use case.
-The cylc suite will cycle through a given time period and run a file check in aws s3 (via python script) against the bucket specified in the .env in the parameters.
+For the cylc workflow, users should specify the parameters in a flow.cylc file prior to runs configured to their use case.
+The cylc workflow will cycle through a given time period and run a file check in aws s3 (via python script) against the bucket specified in the .env in the parameters.
 If the file check fails, finds no files, or finds files are less than 30 minutes old, the cylc task will